Sports Drinks, Gatorade, Powerade, Vitamin water, or Water

 Sports drinks are everywhere!
 What an industry!
-Not only do we see athletes using them, we see kids drinking them after a short soccer practice or just as something to drink.
-Unfortunately many of these products are loaded with sugar and calories and are not the best option for proper hydration during endurance workouts or any other kind of workout for that matter.
+Not only do we see athletes using them, we see kids drinking them after soccer practice or just as something to drink.
+Unfortunately, many of these products are loaded with sugar and calories and are not the best option for proper hydration during endurance workouts or any other kind of workout for that matter.

 Water vs Sports Drinks

 First of all, for most people, if your workout is 60 minutes or under, water is sufficient.
 You do not need to drink sports drinks.
 Even for many endurance events, if the conditions are such where you are not profusely sweating, most likely you will do fine with water.
 Of course, this is not as exciting as fancy sports drinks, but it’s the truth.
 The sports drink industry is big business and for the most part, you don’t need them.
 You can actually make your own electrolyte drinks without the added sugar if you prefer to drink your “lytes”…more about that later…